Mehak024/24BCY70108_Experiment-1/README.md

 Working with Dark and Light Themes

-Implemented theme switching using JavaScript and CSS classes with local storage support.
+Implemented theme switching using JavaScript and CSS classes with local storage support